 The term biostimulant can be generally applied to any substance beneficial to plants while not being a nutrient, pesticide or soil amendment.
-Through the application of such substances it is reported that plant growth (particularly root growth) is improved, tolerance to biotic and abiotic stresses is better and nutrient uptake is increased [57].
-Common Classes of biostimulants include humic acids, microbial inoculants, protein hydrolysates and amino acids, and seaweeds.
+Through the application of such substances, it is reported that plant growth (particularly root growth) is improved, tolerance to biotic and abiotic stresses is better, and nutrient uptake increases.57 Common Classes of biostimulants include humic acids, microbial inoculants, protein hydrolysates and amino acids, and seaweeds.

 In nature, humic acid is a byproduct of microbial metabolism during the decomposition of organic matter.
-Products containing humic acids have been shown to significantly increase dry weight of plant tissue, increase soil fertility and improve uptake of macro and micro nutrients by roots.
+Products containing humic acids have been shown to significantly increase dry weight of plant tissue, increase soil fertility and improve uptake of macro- and micro-nutrients by roots.

 Microbial inoculants are marketed as biofertilizers that contain living microorganisms such as free-living bacteria named plant growth promoting bacteria and rhizobacteria (PGPB and PGPR), fungi, and arbuscular mycorrhizal fungi (AMF).
-These substances, when applied to plant tissue, seed or soil promote growth by increasing nutrient supply, root biomass and nutrient uptake [57].

-Protein hydrolysates and amino acids come from a variety of sources including the recycling and processing of plant and animals waste products.
-These products have been shown to be safe in conventional as well as organic farming systems [58].
-It has been shown that plants readily take up amino acid and peptides through foliar application or root uptake.
-In the plant these substances act as a plant growth stimulator and enhance tolerance to biotic and abiotic stresses such as disease, pest feeding, drought, nutrient stress and more.
-It is believed that this Class of biostimulants may decrease plant toxicity by heavy metals through chelation [57].
+These substances, when applied to plant tissue, seed or soil promote growth by increasing nutrient supply, root biomass and nutrient uptake.57 of sources including the recycling and processing of plant and animals waste products.
+These products have been shown to be safe in conventional as well as organic farming systems.58 It has been shown that plants readily take up amino acid and peptides through foliar application or root uptake.
+In the plant, these substances act as a plant growth stimulator and enhance tolerance to biotic and abiotic stresses such as disease, pest feeding, drought, nutrient stress and more.
+It is believed that this Class of biostimulants may decrease plant toxicity by heavy metals through chelation.57